-- EASY TO USE: Cable can be inserted through directly then tighten easily.
+- Easy to use: Cable can be inserted through directly then tighten easily.
 No need for disassembly

 Lokman’s 20 packs are also high-rated and work well.

 - PREMIUM QUALITY- Made of high quality nylon PA66 plastic, IP68 cable gland.
 Waterproof.
 Wide adjustable cable range.
 Special design of the clamping die and rubber part, wide clamping range, strong stretching resistance, no damage to cables and devices.
-Fantastic for cable fixing, wire splices, machinery control boxes, distribution panels and electrical appliances etc.
+Great for cable fixing, wire splices, machinery control boxes, distribution panels and electrical appliances etc.

 - WATERPROOF- IP68 Cable glands come with gaskets for the bulkhead mounting.
 It makes the seal against the inside of the surface you're installing them on. thus are waterproof.

 - WIDLY CABLE RANGE- PG7 wire glands adjustable 3 - 6.5mm.
 Cable range: 3 - 6.5mm/0.12 - 0.26 inches.
 Thread O.D.: 12.5mm/0.49 inches.
 Thread length: 8mm/ 0.32 inches.